oracle/fmw-kubernetes/docs-source/content/wcportal-domains/manage-wcportal-domains/monitoring-and-publishing-logs/publishing-logs/fluentd/_index.md

 #### Add Elasticsearch secrets to WebLogic domain credentials
 Configure the `fluentd` container to look for Elasticsearch parameters in the domain credentials.
 Edit the domain credentials and add the parameters shown in the example below.

-For example, run: `kubectl edit secret wcpinfra-domain-credentials -n wcpns` and add the base64 encoded values of each Elasticsearch parameter:
+For example, run: `kubectl edit secret wcp-domain-domain-credentials -n wcpns` and add the base64 encoded values of each Elasticsearch parameter:
 ```text
 elasticsearchhost: ZWxhc3RpY3NlYXJjaC5ib2JzLWJvb2tzLnNhbXBsZS5jb20=
 elasticsearchport: NDQz